 2007.
 For 2007, executive officers received no bonuses.
-Neither of the performance objectives set by the Committee in early 2007 was met.
+Neither of the performance objectives set by the Committee in early 2007, year over year quarterly EBITA growth of 5% or share price growth of 5%, were met.
 We also considered whether there were other achievements during 2007 for which it would be appropriate to award bonuses.
 Among the most significant factors we considered were: